Ensuring nonprofit leaders can innovate and succeed

 The Lab Capacity Building Program provides a hub for established and emerging nonprofit leaders from local nonprofits to innovate and problem-solve.
 The program’s curriculum is a rigorous undertaking for cohort participants.
-Each cohort is made up of Executive Directors and emerging leaders from organizations serving the Sacramento region who attend full-day sessions every month to identify and address a specific challenge that has stymied their organization’s ability to increase its community impact.
+Each cohort is made up of Executive Directors and emerging leaders from organizations serving the Sacramento region who attend sessions every month to identify and address a specific challenge that has stymied their organization’s ability to increase its community impact.

 The first cohort of The Lab is comprised of leaders from: 916 Ink, Alchemist Community Development Corporation, Capital Stage, CAIR Sacramento Valley, CLARA - E. Claire Raley Studios for Performing Arts, Health Education Council, Improve Your Tomorrow, Rebuilding Together Sacramento, and Sacramento SPCA.

 The second cohort of The Lab is comprised of leaders from: American Leadership Forum - Mountain Valley Chapter, Cristo Rey Sacramento, Headwaters Science Institute, My Sister's House, Organize Sacramento, RISE Incorporated, Sacramento ACT, Sacramento Splash, Teach for America, The Library Of MusicLandria, Women's Empowerment, Yolo Food Bank, and Yolo County Children's Alliance.